AdoNunes/DiscordAlertsTrader/README.md

 ```

 Add the **discord token** in config.ini, by default no brokerage is specified.
 Edit configs,
-for example, chang the authors to follow the trades, change trailing stop, maximum allowed
+for example, change the authors to follow the trades, change trailing stop, maximum allowed
 price difference between alerted and current.
+If you already have a TDA API add it.

-Run the app by typing:
+**Run the app by typing**:
 ```DiscordAlertsTrader```
 alternatively:
 ```python -c from DiscordAlertsTrader import gui```